diliscia/stm_accessibilty_review/README.md

 ---
 ## Conclusion
 - The Montréal Bus offer seems pretty friendly for users with reduced mobility.
-- Despite the fact that the Metro Accessibility is not offered widely in the [system](http://www.stm.info/en/info/networks/metro), the biggest stations are properly equiped with elevators to facilitate the secure access with wheelchair.
+- Despite the fact that the Metro Accessibility is not offered widely in the system the biggest stations are properly equiped with elevators to facilitate the secure access with wheelchair.
-- Some Metro Stations are accessible in most of the half of the entries access.
+- Some Metro Stations are accessible in most of the half of the entrances.
 - Based on the STM website, improve accessibility in the system is a priority and the data could help to find the best and more impactfull oportunities for the affected users.